gscoppino/ProjectTime/README.md

 The `anaconda-project run ipython-kernel-create` command prepares an IPython kernel that can be loaded into a Jupyter Notebook, allowing for execution of code in the `development` environment in an interactive notebook.
-Run `anaconda-project run jupyter notebook development.ipynb` to load a notebook that is templated with code to load the Django project.
+Run `anaconda-project run jupyter notebook src/development.ipynb` to load a notebook that is templated with code to load the Django project.

 ## Testing